MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-troubleshooting.md

 For more information, see [Web service telemetry](web-service-telemetry.md).

-## Troubleshooting OData/API calls
+## Troubleshooting OData/REST API calls

-For calls to OData/API endpoints, we offer more details for troubleshooting, as these calls also return OData error codes in case of failures.
+For calls to OData/REST API endpoints, we offer more details for troubleshooting, as these calls also return OData error codes in case of failures.

 For more information, see [Troubleshooting OData/API calls](dynamics-error-codes.md).